-It’s just February but the mortgage industry has witnessed major developments under the Trump administration.
+It’s just February but the mortgage industry has witnessed major developments under the current administration.
 Whether it’d be the reversal of the FHA mortgage insurance cut, the plan to overhaul a financial reform act, or the current trend of mortgage rates.These three have been major enough to warrant news coverage and merit consideration from homebuyers and refinancers contemplating their next move.

 1. Mortgage Rates Increasing, Being Volatile

-Trump’s win ended the 3%-rate era as mortgage rates have been on the rise, despite a two-week respite early this year.
-In the week after Trump’s successful bid for the presidency, the average rate on a 30-year fixed-rate mortgage hit 4.03% and currently it stands at 4.19% (as of February 2 PMMS).
+President Trump’s win ended the 3%-rate era as mortgage rates have been on the rise, despite a two-week respite early this year.
+In the week after his successful bid for the presidency, the average rate on a 30-year fixed-rate mortgage hit 4.03% and currently it stands at 4.19% (as of February 2 PMMS).

-A key driver to the mortgage rate surge was Trump’s promise of a 4% GDP growth.
+A key driver to the mortgage rate surge was the President’s promise of a 4% GDP growth.
 He and his team of economic advisors propose increased government spending on infrastructure and tax reforms to achieve that goal.
 Interestingly, the tax reform will involve limiting the mortgage interest deduction, which is enjoyed by those who buy a home.

 2. FHA Mortgage Insurance Reduced Then Reversed

 Previously we reported that the Federal Housing Administration announced a reduction on its annual component of its mortgage insurance premiums (MIP).
 The reduction will have taken effect on mortgages that closed on January 27.